DocsWebApps/application-support-dashboard/README.md

-    {port} - this will be the port you want to use to connect to the application on the host, eg. 80 {db-directory} - this is where the Maria DB files will be stored on your host using Docker volumes {root-password} - the root password for MariaDB {username} - the username you want to use for the database {password} - the password you want to use for the database
+    {port} - this will be the port you want to use to connect to the application on the host, eg. 80 {db-directory} - this is where the Maria DB files will be stored on your host using Docker volumes {root-password} - the root password for MariaDB

 Once you have made your changes, you can start/stop the whole application and database to have a complete working instance of the Application Dashboard using the following commands.